nveldt/LamCC/README.md

 ## Running our algorithms

-Example.m is a simple file containg some examples for how to run our code on small networks.
+Example.m is a simple file containing some examples for how to run our code on small networks.

 Additionally, we include a folder with code for each of the experiments in the paper.
 These experiments rely on the installation of a large number of outside packages not included in this repository.
 These codes may not work for you without a significant amount of setup work.